HristoKolev/Newsgirl/server/src/Newsgirl.Shared/RpcEngine.md

 Each time the handler is being invoked an instance of the declaring type will be acquired and used for the invocation.
 How that instance is obtained will be explained later.

-Handler methods must never return nullm wrapped in Task<> or otherwise, doing so will always cause an exception.
+Handler methods must never return null wrapped in Task<> or otherwise, doing so will always cause an exception.

 ## Processing requests